pinkfloppydisk/cautious-memory/README.md

-# Sidey
+# Musings

-Sidey is a simple and minimalistic jekyll blogging theme.
+This is a musings blog, a collection of the things I like.
+Made from Jekyll with the help of Sidey theme by [ronv](https://github.com/ronv/sidey)

 ### Features